varnish/Varnish-Cache/doc/sphinx/reference/varnishncsa.rst

    	         bytes are sent.

 	      %D
-	         Time taken to serve the request, in microseconds.
+	         Time taken to serve the request, in seconds with microsecond fractional part.

 	      %H
 	         The request protocol.
 Defaults to HTTP/1.0 if not